wwbrannon/sqlscore/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs, WARNINGs or NOTEs from `R CMD check`.

+This is the first submission of this package.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.